LukyVj/Colorify.js/README.md

 - __event__: The event to use to make the animation occur, of course the event will be attached to the trigger

+### Showcase
+We'd love to see what you're creating with colorify.js !
+If you want to send your creations, and get featured on http://colorify.rocks and on the github repo, send the url in a comment on the issue [Community Showcase](https://github.com/LukyVj/Colorify.js/issues/23) !

+Be creative !